MACE-OFF: Transferable Short Range Machine Learning Force Fields for Organic Molecules: Introduction

 Machine learning (ML) force fields have recently undergone major improvements in accuracy, robustness, and computational speed~\cite{lysogorskiy2021performant, batatia2022mace, kovacs2023mace_eval, batzner2023nequip, zaverkin2023transfer, haghighatlari2022newtonnet, shapeev2016moment, anstine2023aimnet2, kabylda2023efficient, behler2021four, musil2021physics, deringer2021gaussian, huang2021ab}.
 They are now routinely used in materials chemistry contexts where density functional theory was previously the method of choice.
 In these applications, available empirical force fields, such as the embedded-atom method~\cite{daw1984embedded}, do not provide sufficient accuracy and transferability to describe many scientifically interesting and challenging phenomena.
 Successful applications of ML potentials include simulation of quenching of amorphous silicon~\cite{deringer2021origins}, determination of the phase diagrams of inorganic perovskites~\cite{baldwin2023dynamic} and alloys~\cite{rosenbrock2021machine}, and device-scale simulation of phase-change memory materials~\cite{zhou2023device}.

-In contrast, simulating bio-organic systems entails a different set of trade-offs, with greater emphasis on simulating systems over long timescales.
+In contrast, simulating bio-organic systems entails a different set of trade-offs, with greater emphasis on simulating large systems over long timescales.
 This means that empirical force fields, which sacrifice accuracy for computational speed, continue to be used routinely to study molecular liquids, crystals, biological systems, and drug-like molecules~\cite{hagler-1, hagler-2, openff-sage, Gapsys2020LargeAlchemy}.

 Two alternatives to empirical force fields are available.
 The first is semi-empirical quantum mechanics, such as the series of extended tight-binding models~\cite{bannwarth2019gfn2}, which represents a low-cost solution for small molecules.
-The method is limited by its moderate accuracy compared to quantum chemistry methods, its restriction to modelling non-periodic systems, and its cubic scaling with system size.
+The method is limited by its moderate accuracy compared to quantum chemistry methods, its restriction to modelling non-periodic systems (if not in principle, but in widely used implementations), and its cubic scaling with system size.